This post contains affiliate links. Visit our Disclosure page for details.

 Choose a hanging toiletry bag with a handle or hook.
 Hostel showers aren’t always the most functional and you don’t want everything getting drenched.

 Multi-use products help save toiletry space and weight.
-If you’re not a fussy traveler, Dr. Bronner’s “Magic” Soap can be used to wash clothes, as body and face wash, shampoo (if you have low-maintenance hair), toothpaste, and shaving cream amongst other uses.
+If you’re not a fussy traveler, Dr. Bronner’s “Magic” Soap can be used to wash clothes, as body and face wash, shampoo (if you have low-maintenance hair), toothpaste, and shaving cream, among other uses.

 25 Tips for Every Traveler to Pack Light Stylishly

 The secret to a stylish travel wardrobe is in the accessories.
-Items such as a statement necklace are light and don’t take up much space in the suitcase, but can add so much to a simple outfit.
+Items – such as a statement necklace – are light and don’t take up much space in the suitcase, but can add so much to a simple outfit.
+(Shop TFG’s favorite accessories!)

 But don’t overload on accessories.
 Pick and choose wisely.
 You don’t need to wear jewelry and accessories from head to toe.
 Less is more.